-Technically, pesca mosca Valsesiana isn't exactly the same as tenkara, but I find it fascinating that a technique very similar to tenkara was developed, almost certainly independently, half a world away.
-Like tenkara, it originally developed using a long bamboo (Arundo cane) pole and a horsehair line.
+Pesca a mosca Valsesiana is very similar to tenkara.
+The most obvious difference is the use of three or four flies rather than the single fly used in tenkara fishing, but how the flies are fished is also a bit different.
+Like tenkara, it was originally developed by anglers using a long "bamboo" (Arundo cane) pole and a horsehair line.
 Also like tenkara, no reel is used.
 The flies are strikingly similar to sakasa kebari tenkara flies.

-It is plain to me that the rods, not only traditionally but also of today, must be significantly stiffer than tenkara rods just by the descriptions of the lines that are used.
-The lines were horsehair (traditionalists use horsehair even today), and the descriptions I've seen from various sources all suggest that the lines where tapered from three or four hairs at the tippet end up to perhaps 14 or 16 hairs at the butt end of the line where it attached to the rod.
+It is plain to me that the rods used in pesca a mosca valsesiana, not only traditionally but also of today, must be significantly stiffer than tenkara rods just by the descriptions of the lines that are used.
+The lines were horsehair, and traditionalists use horsehair even today.
+The descriptions I've seen from various sources all suggest that the lines where tapered from three or four hairs at the tippet end up to perhaps 14 or 16 hairs at the butt end of the line where it attached to the rod.

-A line made to those specifications is too heavy for most tenkara rods, and heavier than necessary for even most keiryu rods.
-The Daiwa Kiyose 39SF or the Nissin 2-way 450XZ medium or stiff would handle it, though
+A line made to those specifications is much too heavy for most tenkara rods, and heavier than necessary for even most keiryu rods.
+The Nissin Air Stage Fujiryu 6:4 410 would handle it, though.

-Instead of the single wet fly used by tenkara anglers in Japan, the anglers in Valsesia use a cast of four wet flies.
+Instead of the single wet fly used by tenkara anglers in Japan, the anglers in Valsesia use a cast of three or four wet flies - generally four on larger streams and three on small streams.
 The flies themselves have a reversed hackle and look quite similar to the sakasa kebari tenkara flies.
 Also, like tenkara flies, they are not intended to be exact imitations of specific insects.
 Tied with a soft hackle (partridge or woodcock for the flies in the photo) and a floss body of blue, yellow, red, green or brown, they look almost like a cross between a sakasa kebari tenkara fly and a North Country fly as described by Pritt in 1886.
-They do not appear to be nearly as sparse as the traditional North Country flies, however.
+They are not nearly as sparse as the traditional North Country flies, however.

 The use of four flies is not to try to catch more than one fish at a time, although that does happen occasionally.
 Using four flies spaced at roughly 12" (30 cm) intervals allows you to present flies at different distances and also different depths on a single cast.
 You can cover the water more efficiently.
 The top fly is held so that it almost dances on the water's surface (essentially the same as the old American or British technique called "dibbling the top dropper").

 The bad news is that for both the showy missed strike and the fish that was lost, my line flew up into the treetops and I ended up losing all four flies - both times!
 In the first 50 yards of stream I had already lost all my flies that hadn't gotten chewed to tatters from the previous day's bluegills.
 I've never lost so many flies in one day in my life.
-(So, if you're going to try pesca mosca Valsesiana on tree-lined eastern streams stock up on flies!
+So stock up on flies if you're going to try pesca a mosca Valsesiana on tree-lined eastern streams!

-Andrea tells me that small stream pesca mosca valsesiana uses a cast of three flies.
-I have tried that with a 5:5 rod and the size 4 Sunline Hi-Vis Fluorocarbon line.
-It actually worked pretty nicely, and I had the best day on that particular stream that I've ever had.
+Small stream pesca a mosca Valsesiana uses a cast of three flies.
+I have tried that with a 12' rod and the size 4 Sunline Hi-Vis Fluorocarbon line.
+It actually worked very nicely, and I had the best day on that particular stream that I've ever had.
 Give pesca mosca Valsesiana a try.
-It's not really tenkara, but it is a fun and very effective way to fish.
+It is a fun and very effective way to fish.